coldshrine/study-notes/books/articles/microservices.md

 As well as the fact that services are independently deployable and scalable, each service also provides a firm module boundary.

 ### Characteristics

+* **Componentization via Services.** Component is a unit of software that is independently replaceable and upgradeable.
+Libraries in-memory function calls, while services are out-of-process communicate via RPC or web requests. services are independently deployable.
+More explicit components.
+Services map to runtime processes, but that is only a first approximation.
+Downsides: Remote calls are more expensive than in-process calls.